ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 14: Parabolic Reflector Dish
 Using hashes is coming in at a chunky half second.
 Need to clean up the maths to skip to the 1000000000th iter since the first attempts at modulo math were playing up.
-I ended up throwing in a random -1 to make things work so I need to think on where the off by one is coming from.
+I ended up throwing in a random -1 to make things work so I need to think on where the off by one is coming from. edit post clean up: Completely wrong on the hash theory.
+Changing from moving rocks one space at a time to instead moving as far as they could go shaved off 80% of the runtime and using modulo maths instead of skip counting up to 1000000000 removed another 10%.
+Code is a bit messy but runtime is down to 15 ms. More to come.